Vitamins: An Overview

 Water-soluble vitamins are transient nutrients that pass through your body quickly.
 When you consume them, they decompose quickly, your body only absorbs what it needs (which is typically extraordinarily little), and the remaining is eliminated through bodily waste (urine).
 Because they don’t stay in your body for exceptionally long, water-soluble vitamins typically need to be taken more frequently.

-Because your body only requires little amounts of these vitamins at a time, their rapid breakdown has no negative effects on your health.
+Because your body only requires tiny amounts of these vitamins at a time, their rapid breakdown has no negative effects on your health.
 Your vital water-soluble vitamins are as follows:

 - All the B vitamins, and